Dr Elisabeth Kirtsoglou, MSc, PhD, London School of Economics

 - Kirtsoglou, E. & Theodossopoulos, D. (2004).
 “They are taking our culture away” tourism and culture commodification in the Garifuna community of Roatan.
 Critique of Anthropology 24(2): 135-157.

-- Mrs Audrey Allas
+- Dr Audrey Allas

-- Ms Maria Kenti-kranidioti
+- Ms Maria Kenti-Kranidioti

 - Miss Hao-tzu Ho